kwant-project/kwant/doc/source/tutorial/tutorial4.rst

     :end-before: #HIDDEN_END_zydk

-Here we use in contrast to the previous example a sparse matrix and the sparse linear algebra functionality of SciPy (this requires SciPy version >= 0.9.0; since the remaining part of the example does not depend on this eigenenergy calculation, a ``try``-block simply skips this calculation if a lower SciPy version is installed.)
+Here we use in contrast to the previous example a sparse matrix and the sparse linear algebra functionality of SciPy.

 The code for computing the band structure and the conductance is identical to the previous examples, and needs not be further explained here.